A Seusea and the Four Gladiators tale. In this story, Horoth encounters the abhuman.

 I let her out.
 The lock broke easy from a twist of my knife.
 The tarpaulin slid away, and then something pushed past me into the night.
 My body and mind were brushed by a ghastly chill that stung with the promise of a terrible death.

 She was right about being unknowable.
 Some things in our world defy all classification and depiction.
 Juonte is one of the undead, that’s for sure, but what she is?
 If Onnate or Ydrys know, they ain’t telling.
 She isn’t telling either.
-Onnate knows, I’ve asked.
+Onnate knows, I’ve asked her many times.

-I was standing there musing over why I’d freed her, when I heard the strident sound of men dying in a horrible fashion.
+I was standing there musing over why I’d freed her when I heard the strident sound of men dying in a horrible fashion.
 Screams of horror and pure naked fear cut the night.
-Footsteps, running, and men lifelessly hitting the hard ground.
+Footsteps, the desperate sounds of running, and men lifelessly hitting the hard ground.

 Fourteen caravaneers, and they had died as one.
 I gingerly crept around to the campfire, and saw Juonte’s handiwork.
 The men lay as husks, drained of blood and life, their eyes staring vacantly up at the twinkling stars.
 Hands frozen in dead supplication, faces wracked by fear and agony.